Lenora Crichlow

-Lenora Isabella Crichlow (born 4 January 1985) is a British actress.
+Lenora Isabella Crichlow (born 4 January 1985) is an English actress.
 She became known for her starring roles as Maria "Sugar" Sweet in the Channel 4 comedy-drama series Sugar Rush, Annie Sawyer in the BBC Three supernatural drama series Being Human, and Shania Andrews in the 2012 sports drama film Fast Girls.
-In 2013, Crichlow portrayed Chen Sam in the television film Burton & Taylor and Victoria Skillane in the episode "White Bear" of the dystopian sci-fi series, Black Mirror.
-She has since had regular roles in the ABC sitcom Back in the Game and the NBC comedy series A to Z. Since 2020 she has been part of the main cast of the HBO/Sky One comedy series Avenue 5 playing second engineer Billie McEvoy.
+In 2013, Crichlow portrayed Chen Sam in the television film Burton & Taylor and Victoria Skillane in the episode "White Bear" of the dystopian sci-fi series Black Mirror.
+She has since had regular roles in the ABC sitcom Back in the Game and the NBC comedy series A to Z. In 2020, she was in the main cast of the HBO/Sky One comedy series Avenue 5, playing second engineer Billie McEvoy.

 Early life

-Crichlow was born and raised in Harlesden, London to Frank Crichlow and Lucy Addington.
-Her father, who was born in Port of Spain, Trinidad and Tobago, owned the Mangrove restaurant in Notting Hill, which was frequented by stars such as Jimi Hendrix and Vanessa Redgrave.
-Crichlow has two sisters, Amandla and Francesca, and a brother, Knowlton.
-Her younger sister, Amandla, is also an actress who appeared in Prime Suspect: The Final Act and The Bill.
+Crichlow was born 4 January 1985 and raised in Harlesden, London.
+She is one of four siblings born to a biracial couple, Port of Spain, Trinidad-born Frank Crichlow and his partner, Lucy Addington, a white Englishwoman.
+Her father owned the Mangrove restaurant in Notting Hill, which was frequented by stars such as Jimi Hendrix and Vanessa Redgrave.
+Crichlow has two sisters and a brother.

-From the age of twelve, Crichlow trained and worked with the Young Blood Theatre Company in Hammersmith, West London.
-She went on to study drama at the University of Sussex.
+From the age of twelve, Crichlow trained and worked with the YoungBlood Theatre Company in Hammersmith, West London.